retroryan/real_estate_ai_search/README.md

 # Real Estate AI Search

 This repository demonstrates both **GraphRAG** and **RAG** architectures through two production-ready real estate search implementations, alongside comprehensive tools for Wikipedia content processing and semantic search using generative AI and embeddings.
-The data is ingested via Spark Data Pipelines, providing scalable processing and transformation capabilities.
+The data is ingested via a DuckDB-based medallion architecture pipeline, providing efficient local data processing with SQL-first transformations.
 The core modules showcase how to build AI-driven data pipelines for both approaches.
 GraphRAG uses Neo4j where embeddings are stored as node properties within the graph database for unified hybrid search.
 RAG leverages Elasticsearch with vector search capabilities.
 Both implementations demonstrate how to prepare, process, and serve data for generative AI applications.

 ### Core AI Capabilities
 - **Neo4j GraphRAG Implementation**: Graph-based retrieval system with native vector search, combining knowledge graph relationships with semantic embeddings for enhanced accuracy